Germany Travel Guide

 Things to Do in Frankfurt, Germany

-Elsewhere in Frankfurt, you’ll find a slew of interesting museums—some of Germany’s best, in fact—covering everything from film to dinosaurs to modern art along with one of Europe’s top botanical gardens.
+Elsewhere in Frankfurt, you’ll find a slew of interesting museums—some of Germany’s best—covering everything from film to dinosaurs to modern art, along with one of Europe’s top botanical gardens.

 Ready to start planning a trip to Frankfurt?
 Here are some helpful resources: